miker704/Strife/patches2.md

     - Moved old session sign up container to deprecated.
     - Changed Session sign up container.
     - Added prevention for user to create an account when not filling all of the birthday date fields.
+    - Added trim() whitespace for username to prevent usernames that are only spaces and while allow spaces in between names.

 ## Backend Changes